antikrem/antikrem.github.io/_posts/2021-01-01-frame_time_analysis.md

 ![5.png]({{ site.baseurl }}/images/2021-01-01-frame_time_analysis/5.png)

 The frame drops occur once every 10ms.
 Interestingly, the garbage collection is also on a 10ms timer.
 Initially I though the frame drops have to do with either the script queue being saturated when picking up powerups or a different tick rate between position updates and rendering.
 At this point, I'm pretty sure its the garbage collector locking all other threads when being run.

 Unfortunatly, I wrote the garbage collector to not lock other threads when reclaiming rescources.
 This might be tricky to fix, since it will involve finding a tacit lock.

+## Conclusion
+Generally, I dislike reviews of video games that don't give any performance metrics.
+And any performance metrics tend to be an mean.
+Some ports do suffer pretty badly from dropped frames, and it would be nice to get a bit of a warning for some example hardware.
+On the other side of the coin, I dislike games that don't try to optimise away frame drops, especially when its a bottle neck that could be avoided with a bit of threading, a relaxed lock or a smart design patern.
+This script is released under the Unlicense, so feel free to use and modify as much as desired.